-- Advisers are prepared to help you deal with personal and academic issues.
-Use your adviser when you encounter difficulties.
+- Advisers help and encourage students to deal with personal and academic issues of adjustment.
+Students should contact their adviser as they encounter difficulties.

 - The adviser is a referral resource and can identify appropriate departments or people who could help first-year students in adjusting to the college experience.

 Declaring a Major